Keerthinarayan/decodex-dispatch/README.md

 ## 🕵️‍♂️ About DECODEX

-**DECODEX** is a 24-hour flagship signal processing competition hosted by IEEE SPS Live Space.
-Step into the shadows of digital mysteries and unravel cryptic signals in this unique vintage-themed competition that challenges participants to decode, develop, and innovate.
+**DECODEX** is a 24-hour flagship event hosted by IEEE Signal Processing Society with prize pool of ₹50,000

 ## 🏆 Event Details